Transparency of the Regulatory System

 Expropriation is generally not an issue in New Zealand, and there are no outstanding cases.
 New Zealand ranks first in the World Bank’s 2017 Doing Business report for “registering property” and for “protecting minority investors.”

-The Public Works Act 1981 provides the Government with the statutory authority to acquire land for a public work.
-The Government has the power to acquire or take land for a wide variety of purposes and may negotiate for the land in the same way as a private purchaser.
-While the Government’s powers are wide, it can only acquire land, whether by negotiation or compulsorily, in accordance with the Act.
+The Public Works Act 1981 provides the government with the statutory authority to acquire land for a public work.
+While the government’s powers are wide, it can only acquire land, whether by negotiation or compulsorily, in accordance with the Act.
 Where voluntary agreement cannot be reached the Act provides for compulsory acquisition by the Crown through the Minister of Lands.
 This power is exercised only after reasonable endeavors have been made to negotiate in good faith the sale and purchase of the land.
-The owner has the right to object in the New Zealand Environment Court.
-However, the right to object relates only to the taking of the land, not to the amount of compensation payable.
-If the owner disagrees on the amount of compensation offered, they can request the issue of compensation be determined by the Land Valuation Tribunal.
-For more on landowners rights when the Government seeks to acquire private land see: http://www.linz.govt.nz/crown-property/acquisition-and-disposal-land/land-involved-public-works/landowners-rights-when-crown
+The owner has the right to object in the New Zealand Environment Court but only in relation to the land, and not to the amount of compensation payable.
+If the owner objects to the compensation offered, they can request it be determined by the Land Valuation Tribunal.

 ICSID Convention and New York Convention